Becoming A Mother: The Ultimate Change

 Of course, we realize that it will be a total game-changer well before we ever experience the reality of it.

-I knew I was becoming a mother.
+I knew I was becoming mother.

 I did not yet know that in choosing motherhood, I was about to become hundreds of mothers.
 And hundreds of new versions of myself.